icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Docker Label Inspector](https://github.com/garethr/docker-label-inspector) :warning: — Lint and validate Dockerfile labels.

+- [GitGuardian ggshield](https://www.gitguardian.com/ggshield) — ggshield is a CLI application that runs in your local environment  or in a CI environment to help you detect more than 350+ types of secrets,  as well as other potential security vulnerabilities or policy breaks affecting your codebase.

 - [Haskell Dockerfile Linter](https://github.com/lukasmartinelli/hadolint) — A smarter Dockerfile linter that helps you build best practice Docker images.

 - [kics](https://kics.io/) — Find security vulnerabilities, compliance issues, and infrastructure misconfigurations in your infrastructure-as-code.
 Supports Terraform, Kubernetes, Docker, AWS CloudFormation and Ansible